 • If a user has previously used a BMJ Product they will need to log in with their existing user name and password, within the IP range, to refresh the account.
 If you cannot remember your password please click the forgotten password link on the website.

 This is a new decision support tool for point of care evidence.
-It is available on STAT!Ref mobile app, and more information can be found here.
-For more information on the STAT!Ref app take a look at this clip.
+It is available on STAT!Ref mobile app.

-Click here to open is a useful document from the British Medical Association.
+Click to open is a useful document from the British Medical Association.

 Remember that the Guide will change regularly as more and more resources are added, and outdated resources are removed.
 Be prepared for changes every time you open the LibGuide as improvements are made.